lkmoua012/StudentAdminPortal.UI/README.md

 - Add Student to database.
 - Update Student details.
 - Delete Student from database.
-- Sorting and filter pagination for list of students.
+- Sorting and filter pagination for list.
 - Uploading image from local computer to change student image profiles.

 ### Tech Stack